FIDFMP supports and delivers education and training in family medicine.

 We support the An Najah National University (ANNU) Residency programme in Family Medicine through curriculum development, and support to faculty and residents.
+We are providing FM residents with a programme of case based tutorials, delivered by specialists in the UK and Palestine.
+It is intended that the tutorials will become an integral part of the ANNU residency programme.

 We hold courses for doctors to help them develop skills for training future FM specialists.